Giuseppedarro/Comanda/README.md

 - **📱 Waiter App (Android):** Allows waiters to manage tables, take orders, and send them to the kitchen in real-time.
 - **💻 Cashier App (Desktop):** Enables cashiers to manage the menu, view incoming orders, and process payments.
-- **🌐 Server (Ktor):** A central backend that handles data synchronization, authentication, and business logic.
+- **🌐 Server (Ktor):** A central backend that handles data synchronization, authentication, and business logic using a persistent database.

 ##  Features